Adoree' Jackson: 2019 season

-In the season-opener against the Cleveland Browns, Jackson recorded five tackles in a 43-13 win.
+In the season-opener against the Cleveland Browns, Jackson recorded five tackles in a 43–13 win.
 He missed the final four games of the regular season with a foot injury, but returned and started all three playoff games before the Titans were eliminated in the AFC Championship.

 2020 season

 On May 1, 2020, the Titans exercised the fifth-year option on Jackson's contract.
-He was placed on injured reserve on September 14, 2020 with a knee injury.
+He was placed on injured reserve on September 14, 2020, with a knee injury.
 He was activated on November 11, 2020.

 Jackson was released by the Titans on March 16, 2021.

 New York Giants

 On March 23, 2021, Jackson signed a three-year, $39 million contract with the New York Giants.
+He finished the season with 62 tackles, eight passes defended, and one interception.

 In Week 11 of the 2022 season in a loss against the Detroit Lions, Jackson suffered an MCL sprain.
+He finished the season with 51 tackles, one forced fumble, two fumble recoveries, and seven passes defended.

+In Week 16 of the 2023 season against the Philadelphia Eagles, Jackson recorded his first career Pick 6 on pass thrown by Jalen Hurts taking it 76 yards for a touchdown.
+In the 2023 season, he appeared in 14 games.
+He finished with 63 tackles, one interception, eight passes defended, and one forced fumble.

+The Giants re-signed Jackson to a one year deal on September 1, 2024.

+Philadelphia Eagles

+On March 13, 2025, Jackson signed a one-year, $5 million contract with the Philadelphia Eagles.